American Burn Association

-The American Burn Association (ABA), is a member-based organization of professionals dedicated to burn injury treatment, research, education, and prevention.
+The American Burn Association (ABA) is a member-based organization of professionals dedicated to burn injury treatment, research, education, and prevention.
 The 2,000+ members of the ABA span multiple disciplines that specialize in burns, including physicians, surgeons, nurses, physical and occupational therapists, firefighters, social workers, researchers, and hospitals with burn centers.
 Since it was founded in 1967, the ABA has created a variety of programs in an effort to improve the lives of those affected by burn injuries.

 History

-After World War II, interest in burn care began to grow among medical professionals.
+After World War II, interest in burn care grew among medical professionals.
 This is most likely due to the amount of burn injuries sustained during the war, as well as the growing fear of a nuclear war which could result in an unprecedented amount of burn injuries.
 In 1959, thirteen surgeons from nine institutions held the first National Burn Seminar at the Brooke Army Medical Center in Texas to discuss case studies, treatment techniques, and specific issues in the field.
 In the following years, further National Burn Seminars were held at different medical centers across the United States and steadily gained more participants.
-At the Seventh National Burn Seminar in 1966, a committee was appointed to plan a national organization centered around burn care.
+At the Seventh National Burn Seminar in 1966, a committee was appointed to plan a national organization centered on burn care.
 The organization would be unique in that it would include people from multiple professions (doctors, nurses, allied healthcare professionals) as part of the whole burn care team.
 The day after the eighth National Burn Seminar in 1967, the committee finalized the bylaws for the American Burn Association, and appointed its officers.
 The first president of the ABA was trauma surgeon and burn specialist Curtis P. Artz.

 Programs

 Burn center verification

-While there are 120 burn centers in the US, only 64 are verified burn centers, meaning they meet specific criteria set by the ABA and the American College of Surgeons (ACS).
+While there are 129 burn centers in the US, only 71 are verified burn centers, meaning they meet specific criteria set by the ABA and the American College of Surgeons (ACS).
 In order to become verified, the burn center must go through an extensive process in which the ABA and ACS review the facility's resources, burn team personnel and training, and the center's ability to provide long-term, ongoing care for burn patients.

 Education

 The Board of Certification for Emergency Nurses is working with the ABA to develop the Certified Burn Registered Nurse certification, the first burn nursing specialty certification in the world.
-Nurses will be able to take the exam starting in 2023.
+Nurses were to be able to take the exam starting in 2023.

 The ABA Advanced Burn Life Support certification is accredited by the Accreditation Council for Continuing Medical Education.
 It focuses on emergent and immediate care for burn patients within the first 24-hours of sustaining their injuries and encompasses information relevant to a variety of professions involved in burn care.